indiareis/dino-pad/README.md

 # minipad
-A hackpad for a hackclub event named higway
+A hackpad for a hackclub event named highway